flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 Game logic (involving physics, collision detection, etc) still can get around with fixed-point arithmetic.
 Fixed-point encoding stores decimal numbers with an immutable number of decimal places.
 This implies a loss in precision after certain operations, but remember, this is a video-game console, not a professional flight simulator.
 Hence, the precision-performance trade-off is somewhat feasible.

-By the way, sometimes I mix up 'fixed-point', 'floating-point', 'decimal' and 'integer' number types (hopefully not anymore!).
-If you feel the same, I recommend taking a look at Gabriel Ivancescu's quick summary [@cpu-gabriel] to quickly refresh those concepts.
+By the way, if you'd like to refresh concepts like 'fixed-point', 'floating-point', 'decimal' and 'integer', I recommend taking a look at Gabriel Ivancescu's post for a quick summary [@cpu-gabriel].

 ### Delay galore